BrennenJohnston/braille-card-and-cylinder-stl-generator/docs/development/MANIFOLD_CYLINDER_FIX.md

 > **STATUS: ✅ IMPLEMENTED (2024-12-08)**
 > The Manifold worker has been fully integrated into the frontend.
 Cylinder generation now automatically uses the Manifold worker, guaranteeing zero non-manifold edges.

+> **MOBILE FIX (2024-12-08):** Fixed mobile compatibility by implementing lazy WASM loading.
+The worker now signals ready immediately while WASM loads in the background or on-demand.
+This resolves the "no manifold csg worker available" error on mobile devices.

 ## Problem

 The original implementation used `three-bvh-csg` for all CSG operations, then attempted to "repair" the resulting mesh using Manifold's constructor.
 This approach failed because: